HomeBest options strategy › LEG

 LEG is currently trading with moderate implied volatility, broadly in line with other large-cap stocks.
 On the options we scanned that was around 32% implied volatility, and higher implied volatility means richer premiums and wider expected moves.

-Options on LEG currently price in about 32% implied volatility, versus roughly 37% the stock has actually realised over the past month.
-The two are roughly in line, so neither buying nor selling premium has a clear volatility edge here.
+Options on LEG currently price in about 32% implied volatility, versus roughly 42% the stock has actually realised over the past month.
+That makes options relatively cheap — an edge for strategies that buy premium, such as long calls, long puts and debit spreads.

 Across strikes, downside puts on LEG trade at a higher implied volatility than upside calls — the market is paying up for crash protection.
 That skew favours selling put spreads or buying calls over symmetric trades.